-1. Some parts of your radial arm saw are packaged in small boxes according to function.
+- 1. Some parts of your radial arm saw are packaged in small boxes according to function.
 As you unpack, try to keep the contents of each of the smaller boxes together and separate from the others.
-This will help you identify and locate the parts you need during assembly.
+This will help you identify and locate the parts you need during assembly. - 2.
+Identify the large parts of your saw before beginning each section.
+Your task will be easier if you are familiar with these parts.